When doing Korean-language layout on English-to-Korean translation projects, there are two cardinal rules to follow.

-- When laying out the body text, either left- AND right-justify the text OR make sure you end each line of text between words, not in the middle of words.
+- Either left- AND right-justify the text OR make sure you end each line of text between words, not in the middle of words.

 - In titles or short phrases and bullet points, don’t left- or right-justify; just make sure you end each line of text between words, not in the middle of words.

 (Mostly) like Japanese and Chinese, each Korean character is a syllable.
-But unlike Japanese and Chinese, Korean is made up of words which are separated by spaces.
+But unlike Japanese and Chinese, Korean is made up of words separated by spaces.

-If you are left/right-justifying the text, then it’s OK to end a line between characters of a word and you don’t have to put a dash at the end of the line to show that a word’s been separated.
-But if you’re going to leave the right side ragged, then you’ve got to separate at the spaces between words.
+When left/right-justifying the text, it’s OK to end a line between characters of a word.
+In Korean layout, you don’t even have to put a dash at the end of the line to show that a word’s been separated.
+But if you leave the right side ragged, you’ve got to separate text in the spaces between words.
 It looks uber-tacky otherwise!

-This is really pretty simple, but you’d be surprised how often these rules are ignored.
-There are other tricks to doing a top-notch job on Korean-language layout too, but these are the most important.
+This is really pretty simple.
+But you’d be surprised how often these rules are ignored on Korean translation projects.
+There are other tricks to doing a top-notch job on Korean-language layout, too.
+But these are the most important.

 Best-Practice Tip – Make sure your layout person already knows this stuff or at least reads and refers to this information!